 As an Insolvency Practitioner, Alison has extensive experience of corporate life and now works part time for a local Insolvency practice in Ringwood.
 She welcomes the opportunity to” give something back” by becoming involved with a local charity supporting community projects and looks forward to being able to make a difference.

-Jo grew up in the Wimborne area and moved to Alderholt with her family in 2006.
+Jo grew up in the Wimborne area, but lived in Yorkshire, Hampshire and California before moving to Alderholt with her family in 2006.
 Both her sons attended Sunbeams and St James’ First School, and Jo was a member of the Sunbeams management committee for several years.
 She worked in Alderholt Co-op when the children were small, and was a tutor at the Ancient Technology Centre in Cranborne.
 She now works for an independent online retailer in Cranborne and runs her own business.

 Adrian was born in the parish and has lived in the village since 1978 with his wife Val.
 They have two grown-up sons that have attended the school system in East Dorset.
 Adrian has been a Treasurer, Secretary, Deacon and Boys Brigade Leader at Alderholt Chapel and has also been on several local Chapel Trusts.